spxp/spxp-specs/SPXP-Spec.md

 ### 15.3 Publishing tokens
-To prepare the publishing process, the protocol client first needs to obtain a one time publishing token by sending an HTTP POST request to the “publish  endpoint“  with a JSON object as HTTP body.
+To prepare the publishing process, the protocol client first needs to obtain a one time publishing token by sending an HTTP POST request to the "publish  endpoint"  with a JSON object as HTTP body.
 This object is composed of the following members:

 | Name | Type | Mandatory | Description |